-Back to the camera equipment for safari trips…
+Best camera equipment for safari

 We visited Africa several times and have been on numerous safaris.
 Watching other tourists taking pictures of the animals is often more entertaining than the safari ride itself.
 People use every imaginable type of camera on safari.
 You see smartphones, tablets, but also 10kg half a meter long lenses which are impossible to hold still and are therefore pretty much useless on safari rides…

 If you are a professional photographer going to Africa in order to photograph animals, then this post is not for you.
 If you don’t care about the pictures and only go on safari for the experience – then this post is not for you either.
 This post is for hobby photographers who are going on safari and hoping to take at least a couple of decent quality pictures to bring home as a memory of this amazing experience.

 Before I continue with what kind of camera equipment you best take on safari in Africa, let’s make a couple of points clear.

 Here is what you should know about taking pictures of safari animals